BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/15_2_Writing_Complex_Multisig_Scripts.md

 ```

 You might notice that the President's signature just uses a simple
-`OP_CHECKSIGNATURE` rather than the more complex code usually required
+`OP_CHECKSIG` rather than the more complex code usually required
 for a P2PKH.
 We can get away with including the public key in the
 locking script, obviating the usual rigamarole, because it's hashed
 and won't be revealed (through the `redeemScript`) until the